 Read more: What is Angina: Symptoms, Causes & Treatment

 Effective management of angina is essential for improving quality of life and reducing the risk of complications associated with coronary artery disease.
-Understanding the treatment options available for angina can help individuals alleviate symptoms and prevent angina episodes.
+Understanding the treatment options available for angina can help individuals alleviate symptoms and prevent angina episodes.- Lifestyle Modifications:

 In cases where lifestyle changes and medications are inadequate in controlling angina symptoms, invasive procedures or surgical interventions may be recommended.
 These procedures may include angioplasty and stenting to widen narrowed or blocked arteries, coronary artery bypass grafting (CABG) to bypass obstructed arteries, or enhanced external counterpulsation (EECP) therapy to improve blood flow to the heart.
 Understanding the risks and benefits of these interventions is crucial for individuals considering these treatment options for angina management.